tyulyukov/groknul-bot/README.md

 # Groknul Bot

 A sophisticated Telegram bot that observes group conversations, saves all messages (including edit history) and reactions to MongoDB, and generates AI-powered responses using OpenRouter's API when mentioned or replied to.
 The inspiration comes from Twitter's Grok that is deeply integrated into tweets.
-The bot is named after it, reading "groknul" (sounds similar to "grohnul", rus. грохнул) can be translated to 'crashed' or 'banged,' adding a playful and whimsical twist to the name, inspired by its root meaning in Russian.
+The bot is named after it, "groknul", which sounds similar to "grohnul" (rus. грохнул) can be translated to 'crashed' or 'banged' from Russian, adding a playful and whimsical twist to the name.

 ## Features